curaloucura/SublimePythonPackage/README.md

 Installation
 ================

-Copy the contents to your Sublime Packages folder
+Using Sublime Package Manager, install the Python Create Package Or clone and copy the contents to your Sublime Packages folder